-Data on confirmed COVID-19 cases are collected and reported by Naqvi (2021) up to the NUTS3 level.
-Information on the number of confirmed cases is taken at a country level from each country's official institutions responsible for providing COVID-related data.
-The regional data is then aggregated up to the country level and cross-checked against data from Our Wold in Data (OWID), which provides confirmed COVID-19 cases at the country level (Mathieu et al., 2020).
+Data on confirmed COVID-19 cases are collected and reported by Naqvi (2021) up to the NUTS 3 level.
+Information on the number of confirmed cases is taken from each country's official institutions responsible for providing COVID-related data.
+The regional data is then aggregated up to the country level and cross-checked against data from Our Wold in Data (OWID), which provides confirmed COVID-19 cases at the country level

+(Mathieu et al., 2020).
 The data matches well for 2020 and 2021.
-Data quality, however, deteriorates in 2022, because the number of countries regularly reporting cases decreases strongly in 2022.
+Data quality, however, deteriorates in 2022, because the number of countries regularly reporting cases decreases strongly in 2022 (which is one reason why we do not extend our analysis to 2022).
 Naqvi (2021) reports cases for all regions that we consider in our study, except for Luxembourg.
 However, since the regional data is validated against the OWID data and matches well for our sample-period, we resort to COVID-19 cases from OWID for Luxembourg.
+For our analysis we aggregate the NUTS 3 level data to the NUTS 2 level.